 Retail design is a physical representation of a brand that shapes customer experiences.
-Lighting, color, materials, fixtures, layout, graphics, and digital signage all influence perceptions and express brand identity.
+Lighting, color, materials, fixtures, layout, commercial retail graphics, and digital signage all influence perceptions and express brand identity.
 This concept will be discussed in more detail below with reference to case studies featuring environmental design work by SLD.

 Lighting can shift the mood of a space dramatically, bringing it from an engaging, high energy atmosphere to a cozy, calm environment.
 Light fixtures can add personality as well, such as elegant chandeliers or modern styles that give a space pops of color.

 Case Studies: In the recent redesign of M&M Food Market stores, kitchen-like overhead lights give the space a warmer and friendlier tone to encourage more pleasant shopping experiences where customers can speak to helpful meal advisors and feel more at home.
 Lighting in the design of Cineplex VIP Cinemas is also influential, creating a more premium environment in the lounge and bar sections and making going to the movies feel like a special occasion.